nickolasrm/ResumeBuilder/README.md

 - Open a browser tab and enter the following URL: `localhost:3000`

 <hr>
-<b>Note 1: Everytime you add a new JSON (language), you have to restart the application in order to to refresh express' addresses</b>
+<b>Note 1: Everytime you add a new JSON (language), you have to restart the application in order to refresh express' routes</b>

 <b>Note 2: You are free to fork this repository and build your resume as you want</b>